 - Any unexpected reason

 However, not all cases are fully covered in tuition refund plans.
-Tuition insurance carrier GradGuard, only reimburses when a student withdraws because of an illness or injury, or if a student passes away.
-Numerous tuition insurance policies also minimize the benefit if the student leaves for a mental illness.
+Tuition insurance carrier GradGuard only reimburses when a student withdraws because of an illness or injury, or if a student passes away.
+Numerous tuition insurance policies also minimize the benefit if the student leaves school because of a mental illness.
 Allianz has three different levels of plans.
 These plans all cover current medical conditions, but are all paid out differently depending on the type of claim.
 For example, there is a different payout for a student who withdraws because of an injury or illness, versus if the student had a mental health disorder.
 Universities are also now starting to offer third-party tuition insurance in partnership with Allianz.